giftnuss/foodsharing/docs/contributing.md

   1. Select the template "Default".
   2. Prefix the name of the merge request with `WIP:`.
 4. Make sure your merge request checks all the checkboxes in the "Default" template (and check them in the description).
 5. Once you think your branch is ready to be merged, remove the `WIP:` prefix from the name of your merge request.
 Rebase your branch onto master (which might have developed since your branching).
-It is OK to force-push (`git push -f`) after rebasing.
+It is OK to force-push (`git push origin <your_branch_name> -f`) after rebasing.
 6. Submit your merge request.

 The next steps will be: